“How much oil does my car need?”

 How Much Oil Does My Car Need?

-It depends on your car’s engine.
+Well, it depends on your car’s engine.

-As a rough guide, you can estimate how much oil you need based on your car’s oil capacity and engine size:
+As a rough guide, you can estimate how much oil you need based on your car’s approximate oil capacity and engine size:

 Why does the engine need oil?

 Low oil levels will cause friction, which can lead to engine overheating.
-It’ll also increase wear and tear on the engine parts.
+It’ll also increase engine wear and tear on the engine parts.